 Choosing from the many Tiny House Builders can be a daunting process.
 But with a little know how and a lot of research, you can find someone that you will be able to trust and who will get the job done properly.
-Here are five questions to ask to help you choose the right tiny house builder.
+Here are five questions to ask yourself to help you choose the right tiny house builder.

 1. How long have they been tiny house builders?